Whither our UK NHS ?

 The first and most important thing the new PM needs to do is to cast aside any preconceptions about the inviolability of the current system and start thinking ‘outside the box’.

 Because of this, I personally do not hold out much hope that anything sufficiently radical to make a real difference will happen immediately following the election, or indeed for a substantial period thereafter.
-That said, its majority of 179 makes it the best-placed in recent times to achieve radical change.
+That said, its current majority of 179 makes it the best-placed in recent times to achieve radical change.

 By the end of 2024, the process of collapse may be well nigh complete if no action is taken.
-The NHS is teetering on the brink now, and the relatively hard 2023-4 'healthcare winter', coupled with a predicted bad flu season this coming autumn, the continued periodic resurgences of Covid and abandonment of regular Covid top-up vaccination campaigns, and all the economic stresses we already know are coming our way, could well tip it over the edge in 2025.
+The NHS is teetering on the brink now, and the relatively hard 2023-4 'healthcare winter', coupled with a predicted bad flu season this autumn and winter, the continued periodic resurgences of Covid and abandonment of regular Covid top-up vaccination campaigns, and all the economic stresses we already know are coming our way, could well tip it over the edge sometime during 2025.
 Neither is there much likelihood that the new Labour regime will be any more disposed to 'bite the bullet' - if anything their 'probationary' position and their political ideology, which normally espouses nationalisation in all things, would make this even less likely.
 Their super-majority might may them a little less cautious generally, but this is not to be wished for, given the lack of any restraint on wayward policies it would cause.

-Assuming at some point government, of whatever ideological hue, will be forced into taking radical action, how could we reform the system….and how quickly could this be done ?
+Assuming at some point government, of whatever ideological hue, will actually be forced into taking radical action, how could we reform the system….and how quickly could this be done ?

 First, an important pre-requisite.
 Whatever scheme is proposed, it must cater for the government’s existing financial commitments to those who have already spent a working lifetime paying into National Insurance.
 This has always been a compulsory deduction, and was designed to provide both a pension and free healthcare at the point of need for all contributors.
-HMG is therefore doubly obligated to provide lifetime free healthcare ‘cover’ to every paid-up pensioner under any new scheme, based on their lifetime contributions.
+Government is therefore doubly obligated to provide lifetime free healthcare ‘cover’ to every paid-up pensioner under any new scheme, based on their lifetime contributions.
 This guarantee should also be extended at least pro-rata to anyone who is yet to retire and still contributing to the existing scheme.
 This assumption must be ‘set in stone’ within any plan, and cannot be up for negotiation.
-As an electorate, we should not agree to anything less.
+As an electorate, we should not, and must not, agree to anything less.

 Can we still hope for a fully state-funded system provided for entirely out of tax receipts ?